Why you need an ad server?

-AppNexus is one of the leading adtech company with built-in Marketplace, SSP, and ad server.
+AppNexus is one of the leading adtech companies with built-in Marketplace, SSP, and ad server.
 You can run a single unified auction for all your buyers to intensify the competition and reap better yield from your inventories.

 It comes with the analytics tool which crunches the last 2 years datasets to give you the estimated yield and inventory availability.
 The forecasting is better than the rivals.

 Sidenote: AppNexus has been rebranded to Xandr Monetize.

 - Supports video, display, and native and can be used to serve ads across all screen sizes.